Crazy Taxi: Crazy Taxi

 The arcade version of Crazy Taxi was released in February 1999, and featured only the San Francisco-inspired map (known as "Arcade" in the first console game, and later as "West Coast" in sequels).
 The "Standard Version" arcade cabinet included a cockpit seat, steering wheel, a gear shift lever (for forward and reverse gear) and a brake and acceleration pedal; a more compact "Naomi Cabinet Version" also existed without the cockpit seat.
 The arcade game was one of the first to use the Sega NAOMI hardware processor, which is based on the Sega Dreamcast and was unveiled as part of Sega's exhibition at the 1999 Amusement Operators Union exposition in Japan.

 The console/home version of Crazy Taxi was released for the Dreamcast on January 24, 2000.
 The Dreamcast and the cabinet arcade version share nearly identical processing hardware, and porting the game to the home console was only made difficult due to the limited internal memory size on the Dreamcast.
 Sega used Crazy Taxi to show the power of the Dreamcast's graphical processor, capable of maintaining 60 frame/s throughout play.
 In addition to the arcade map, this version included the San Francisco-themed city (entitled "Original"), as well as additional mini-games ("Crazy Box") that can be used to hone the player's taxi handling skills.
 The new map, much larger than the arcade version, was designed to let the player experience the feeling of "being lost" and allow for exploration, something that could not be done on the arcade version, as well as letting "the player enjoy all 3 dimensions".

 Once Sega left the hardware market, other companies began to take up some of the franchises, including Crazy Taxi.
-Acclaim brought the game to the PlayStation 2 on May 17, 2001, and GameCube on November 18, while Activision and Strangelite ported the game to the PC in 2002; only the PlayStation 2 port was more successful than the Dreamcast version, and the rest didn't do as well.
-The Dreamcast version of Crazy Taxi was also playable through emulation via GameTap on PC systems.
+Acclaim brought the game to the PlayStation 2 on May 17, 2001, and GameCube on November 18, while Activision and Strangelite ported the game to the PC in 2002; only the PlayStation 2 port was more successful than the Dreamcast version, and the other games did not do as well.
+The Dreamcast version of Crazy Taxi was playable through emulation via GameTap on PC systems.

 Crazy Taxi 2

 Crazy Taxi 2 was released for the Dreamcast on May 28, 2001.
-The game introduced four cab drivers as well as two new maps based on NYC (called "Around Apple" and "Small Apple"), and added two gameplay features: the mechanics of collecting multiple passengers from a single spot, and the "Crazy Hop", allowing the taxi to clear traffic and certain obstacles with short jumps.
+The game introduced four cab drivers as well as two maps based on New York City (called "Around Apple" and "Small Apple"), and added two gameplay features: the mechanics of collecting multiple passengers from a single spot, and the "Crazy Hop", allowing the taxi to clear traffic and certain obstacles with short jumps.
 Additionally, the "Crazy Box" mode in the first game was expanded into a "Crazy Pyramid" mode.